-Future bus stops can be accommodated within the proposed R/W. The proposed typicals include area between the back of curb and the right-of-way lines on both sides of Avalon Road (CR545 with a minimum of 4 feet between the curb and the sidewalk/Path.
+Future bus stops can be accommodated within the proposed R/W. The proposed typical includes an area between the back of curb and the right-of-way lines on both sides of Avalon Road (CR545) with a minimum of 4 feet between the back of curb and the sidewalk/Path.
 Bus stops can be accommodated by providing benches and shelters in these areas.